raoconnor/raoconnor.github.io/_posts/2025-12-10-Migration-to-Nutanix-Part-2.md

 > ## Prerequisites Hyper-V
 >
+> - Guest VMs are Gen 2 with legacy BIOS
 > - Ensure guest VMs have connectivity with Move.
 > - Ensure that the guest VMs have integration services installed and an IP address is present in the Networking section of the Hyper-V manager for automatic preparation of the source VMs.
 > - Disable backups.